afourmy/pyNMS/README.md

 - [x] When switching to simple oval display, keep track of the size of the object so that it is always the same.
 - [x] Remove switch to creation button
 - [x] Click on a node should select only the node (erase previous selection).
 Ctrl to add to selection
+- [x] Radio button for nodes and link selection.
+Add to menu
 - [ ] Add arrows on trunks for route highlight
 - [ ] Change the mouse pointeur when going over an object
 - [ ] Modified Dijkstra to find the longest path/widest path